onqtam/headjack/src/business_models.md

 a challenge would be content licenses...

-copyright infringement is beneficial for youtube https://www.youtube.com/watch?v=4IaOeVgZ-wc
+copyright infringement is beneficial for YouTube https://www.youtube.com/watch?v=4IaOeVgZ-wc

-paywalls? how?
-How to create a view of the discussion with only paid subscribers?

 -->